adonisjs/v5-docs/content/guides/http/context.md

 ## Extending Context

-The HTTP context object is meant to be extended by other packages or your own application code.
+The HTTP context object is designed to be extended by other packages or your own application code.
 A common use case is to attach custom properties inside a middleware.
 For example:

 ```ts
 // highlight-start